 Special prizes:

-OAAS MAPLE SYRUP COMPETITION The top prize winner of the “AMBER” coloured Maple Syrup will be eligible to compete at the District level by submitting two (2) – 250ml Kent style glass bottles from the same batch that was entered at the Port Hope Fair Competition. |
+BEST of show winner of the “AMBER” coloured Maple Syrup will be eligible to compete at the District level by submitting one (1) – 250ml Curved Kent style glass bottle from the SAME BATCH that was entered at the Port Hope Fair Competition.

 Maple Syrup: